wareya/gammakit/readme.md

 TODO:
 - a destroy() event for instance_kill()
 - various helpful string and array functions
-- a "defer" statement?
 - inheritance? how would it work? like func_super()?
-- globalsubdef?
-- global constants?
-- "finalize" command for generators so that the next yield acts like a return instead of a yield
+- replace parent/text AST node stuff with enum
-- extend metaprogramming with argument lists, function types (subdef, generator, etc), etc
+- extend metaprogramming with argument lists, function type (generator, etc), captures

 TODO (sanitation/low-priority):
+- a "defer" statement?
 - replace instances of "as" with instances of "from"
 - make keys() iterate over dict/set elements in insertion order
 - make sure format_val does the same as the above
-- replace parent/text AST node stuff with enum
 - forbid if-else inside an if condition's block with no enclosing braces
+- "finalize" command for generators so that the next yield acts like a return instead of a yield
 - extend number type to "64-bit signed int or 64-bit float" rather than just "64-bit float"

-MAYBE:
-- "all"? (vs "other", "self")

 MAYBE (metaprogramming):
 - give the runtime control over interpreters of its own; runtime panics will invalidate interpreters